emlautarom1/lambda-library/docs/01-Intro.md

 The application will open a connection to a database, wait for user input, perform a search and repeat, until the user input is empty and exit.

-A session could looks as follow:
+A session in this application could look as follow:

 ```
 Welcome to the Library